GAM-team/GAM/README.md

 Dito GAM
 ============================
-GAM is a free, open source command line tool for Google Apps Administrators to efficiently manage domain and user settings quickly and easily.
-GAM has support for many features, such as
+GAM is a free, open source command line tool for Google Apps Administrators to manage domain and user settings quickly and easily.
+GAM supports

 * creating, deleting, and updating users, aliases, groups, organizations, and resource calendars